Travis Lupick: Publications

 In 2017, Lupick published his first book, Fighting for Space: How a Group of Drug Users Transformed One City’s Struggle With Addiction.
 It recounts Vancouver's history with harm reduction, telling a story of grassroots drug user activism and the struggle for North America's first sanctioned supervised injection facility, Insite, which opened in 2003.
 Prominent space is given to the voices of Insite's founders, Liz Evans and Mark Townsend, and the cofounders of the Vancouver Area Network of Drug Users (VANDU), Bud Osborn and Ann Livingston.

 In 2022, Lupick published his second book, Light Up the Night: America’s Overdose Crisis and the Drug Users Fighting for Survival.
 The book looks at the overdose crisis in the United States, which by 2022 was killing more than 100,000 people each year.
-The book explores the epidemic and looks at related topics, including harm reduction and the war on drugs, through the stories of two drug user activists, Jess Tilley of Massachusetts and Louise Vincent of North Carolina.
+The book explores the epidemic and looks at related topics, including harm reduction and the war on drugs, through the stories of two drug user activists, Jess Tilley of Massachusetts, president of the New England Users Union, and Louise Vincent of North Carolina.
 It recounts the formation and early years of America's first national drug user organization, the Urban Survivors Union.